-- Furthermore, assuming its status as confirmed, this remarkable geological feature remains one of the northernmost deserts on earth.
+- Assuming its status as confirmed, this remarkable geological feature further remains one of the northernmost deserts on earth.
 In point of fact, one of the most astounding things about this surprising site remains its location.

-- However, that certainly isn’t the only thing that makes this impressive site so fascinating to those visit it.
+- That certainly isn’t the only thing that makes this impressive site so fascinating to those visit it, however.
 Quite interestingly, the story of the conservation efforts for the fabulous Carcross Desert unfolds significantly different from most.

 - For one thing, there remains most unusual story behind its formation.
 The beginning of this story took place in the year 1992.
 To be more precise, at that time, the local government attempted to enact a conservation program for the region.

 - Astonishingly, the local populace actually rejected the idea.
 This represented exactly the opposite of what usually happens in such situations.
 But, the cause was an ulterior motive.
 The location remains popular with the local inhabitants.

 Carcross Desert Physical Description

 The small but gorgeous Carcross Desert elegantly proves the point that beauty does not depend upon sheer physical size.
 That statement holds true due to the simple fact that this marvel of Nature has a size that’s dwarfed by the better known deserts of the world.

 In fact, this region of the world boasts an area equaling only roughly 6.23 sq mi (16.14 sq km).
 But, its distinctiveness does not end there.
 That’s because the entirety of the region of the Carcross Desert remains arid, despite the climate of the surrounding region.